-Compare in more detail
+4.9.8.3 Compare in more detail

 This option allows you to compare the map currently displayed with another variable mapped over the same area of interest.
-For example, given a map of carownership over a particular area, you might want to compare this with a map of the Local Authority's expenditure on roads.
+For example, given a map of car- ownership over an area, you might want to compare this with a map of the Local Authority's expenditure on roads.